DIYBookScanner/spreads/doc/commands.rst

     $ spread capture [OPTIONS] <project-director>

 This command will start a capturing workflow.
-You will be asked to connect and turn on your devices.
-After the application is done setting them up, you will enter a loop, where both devices will trigger simultaneously (if not configured otherwise, see below) when you press the **b** key.
-Press any other key to finish capturing.
-Consult the documentation of your device driver for available options.
+Make sure that your devices are turned on.
+After the application is done setting them up, you will enter a loop, where all devices will trigger simultaneously (if not configured otherwise, see below) when you press one of the capture keys (by default: the **b** or **spacebar** key).
+Press *r* to discard the last capture and retake it.
+Press *f* to finish the capture process.

 .. program:: spread-capture